viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 With the data management service, a Viam machine can capture data from a variety of components and sync that data to the Viam app.
 However, if your machine captures a large volume of data, especially image data such as pictures, you may wish to control which specific images are captured or uploaded.

-For example, if you aim your machine's camera at a busy city street, your machine will happily capture as many pictures as its configured capture rate dictates.
+For example, image that you have positioned your machine's camera to view a busy city street.
-Even if you added a movement sensor and programmed your machine to only capture images when the sensor detects movement, you will still end up with many pictures of moving vehicles on your bustling city street.
+Your machine will happily capture as many pictures as its configured capture rate dictates, resulting in potentially a large number of images for you to search through manually if you wanted to determine if there were any images of sports cars, for example.

 Instead, you can use the `filtered-camera` module to be able to selectively capture and sync only those images that meet the specific criteria you've outlined in a machine learning (ML) model.

-For example, you could use the `filtered-camera` module together with your camera observing the busy city street, and configure it to only capture images of bikers, of trucks with trailers, or of convertibles.
+With the `filtered-camera` module, you could train an ML model focused on sports cars, and only capture images from the camera feed when a sports car is detected in the frame.

 This tutorial will demonstrate using the `filtered-camera` module to selectively capture images only when a specific object is detected within the camera feed: the Viam wooden figure.
 When this figure is not present in the camera frame, the `filtered-camera` module will stop capturing images until it detects the figure again.